Caffeine is a natural stimulant that dramatically increase your blood pressure, alertness, attention and prevent low blood pressure symptoms.

 Caffeine is a natural stimulant found in the nuts, berries, and leaves of certain plants.
 Stimulants increase the central nervous system activity and make you feel more awake, focused, and alert.
 Additionally, it causes blood vessel constriction, which may increase blood pressure and alter the supply of blood to the heart.

-Caffeine can cause a temporary dramatic increase in blood pressure, even for people who do not have high blood pressure.
-The cause of spike in blood pressure is still unclear.
-Some researchers believe caffeine could block a hormone that widened arteries.
-Others think caffeine causes the adrenal glands to release more adrenaline, which subsequently increase blood pressure.
+Caffeine can cause a temporary dramatic increase in blood pressure, it may be due to caffeine ability to block a hormone that widened arteries and additionally it causes the adrenal glands to release more adrenaline,

 In normal blood pressure individuals, caffeine may cause a temporary raise in blood pressure, because of its vasoconstrictor (blood vessel narrowing) property.
 Caffeine does not have any long–term effect on the blood pressure.